-Depending on where you go, jet-setting abroad can be pricey, so if you’re planning on spending most of your time outside your room, a hostel may be the best affordable option for you (and did we mention it’s a great way to make friends while traveling solo?).
+Depending on where you go, jet-setting abroad can be pricey, so if you’re planning on spending most of your time outside your room, a hostel may be the best affordable option for you.
+It'as also a great way to make friends while traveling solo.
 That being said, sharing a space with strangers with minimal amenities requires a certain level of preparation, and that’s where some handy hostel travel tips come in.

 To find out more, we chatted with traveler insiders to give us the lowdown on their hostel experiences.
 Here’s what we gathered: Some raved about making new companions or about saving major cash renting a bunk for a quick overnight stay.
 Others warned us to be cautious since hostels are usually located off the main drag to keep costs down (they also gave us great advice on how to stay safe).
 When it comes down to it, hostels can be a great idea as long as you know what you’re getting yourself into and do adequate research.
 Read on to see how to make the most out of any hostel stay.

 Hostels are not one-size-fits-all.
 They range from minimal (you get one bedsheet in a plastic bag and maybe a towel) to those that offer ensuite bathrooms and complimentary breakfast.
 Some nicer hostels require reservations, so make sure to plan accordingly.

 We strongly recommend vetting potential accommodations on HostelWorld before booking (the website provides verified guest reviews on more than 35,000 properties).
 It’s also ideal to decide which amenities you think are worth paying for or worth sacrificing (don’t take things like air conditioning for granted because they’re not a given in most countries).
 When in doubt, look it up.